Wannes-C/Thesis/README.md

 # Ontologies for dynamic damage modelling

-The ontologies are currently still under construction.
-They are developped in context of my master thesis considering dynamic modelling of damages and damage models by using linked data.
-Future changes are likely.
+These ontologies were developped in context of my master thesis considering dynamic modelling of damages and damage models by using linked data.